Neverik/crypto/README.md

 # CRYPTO
 Boilerplate code for blockchain cryptocurrencies written in python.
-In active development.
+In inactive development.
 Try to hack it!!!!

 ## Quickstart guide
 * Install the dependencies via pip (pip install flask, pip install rsa);